-This is the most significant axis to distinguish the shape of the object.
-Explicit representation permits direct encoding of the shape of the object (i.e. triangular meshes).
-Implicit representation allows an indirect encoding for the shape of the object, using an intermediate representation (i.e. a histogram of normal surfaces).
-Explicit representations can be divided into two categories: surface representation and volumetric representation.
-Among surface representation, B-Rep describes shapes by a set of surface components constituting usually the limits of surface (Baumgart et al., 1972).
-Volumetric representations describe shapes with geometric solids known as CSG (Constructive Solid Geometry), which consists on building complex shapes starting from simple geometric primitives (such as cube, cylinder, sphere...) by combining them using Boolean operators like union or intersection.
-(Chen et al., 1988)
+To distinguish the shape of the object, this last axis is the most significant.
+The explicit representation allows a direct encoding for the shape of the object (i.e. triangular meshes) whereas the implicit representation allows an indirect encoding for the shape using an intermediate representation (i.e. a histogram of normal surfaces).

-The main advantage of CSG is the intuitive handling, but they are not so flexible, because of their very limited library of primitives (Kemper et al. 1987) (Rottensteiner et al., 2000).
-However B-Rep allows efficient representation of partial objects, such as partially occluded objects, which are very frequent in "as-built" BIM creation (Walker et al., 1989).
+The B-Rep is used for surface representation.
+It describes shapes using a set of surface components that constitutes the surface limits (Baumgart et al., 1972).
+Volumetric representations describe shapes with geometric solids known as CSG (Constructive Solid Geometry), which consists on building complex shapes starting from simple geometric primitives (such as cube, cylinder, sphere...) by combining them using Boolean operators like union or intersection (Chen et al., 1988).
+Compared to the B-Rep, CSG are more intuitive but are not so flexible because of their limited library of primitives (Kemper et al. 1987) (Rottensteiner et al., 2000).
+In addition, the B-Rep allows efficient representation of partial objects, such as partially occluded objects, which are very frequent in "as-built" BIM creation (Walker et al., 1989).

 Even if explicit representation allows a precise description of geometries that are required for modeling the "as-built" BIM, they do not really fit algorithms for recognition and automatic segmentation.
 For this reason, alternative representations are often used.